LauraMarott/SocialGraphs/Community.md

   <img src="./images/community_genres.png" width="500" />
 </figure>

 This plot shows that some of the genres are assigned many movies and therefore have a high occurency, like drama.
 But the plot also shows some interesting divisions that could indicate that the communities might be based on genres.
-This can be seen in for instance community 9 that contains alot of drama, comedy and romance which might indicate that this is so called Chick Flick movies.
+For instance the combination of drama, comedy and romance which might indicate that this community contains so called Chick Flick movies.

 The genres will be investigated further [here](https://lauramarott.github.io/SocialGraphs/Genres).

 ### Review Analysis

-Another way to investigate the communities is through the reviews made by the users.
+Another way to investigate the communities is through the reviews made by the watchers.
 To get an overall understanding of the review behaviour, see the [Review Investigation based on Rankings](https://lauramarott.github.io/SocialGraphs/RankingReviews).

 This analysis are looking into both wordclouds and collocations to see if there are any patterns in the reviews of the communities.